 THE REST OF 2011

 I was desperate to do something.
-My in-laws moved to the disaster zone, to Miyako, where they built a community center that remains to this day in the recovery effort.
+My in-laws moved to the disaster zone, to Miyako, where they built a community center in the recovery effort.
 They had more volunteers and teams than they could handle.
 So what could I do?
 Medically I couldn’t leave the country and financially I was supporting my husband through college.
 I didn’t even think to write a book about it at this point.
 I was writing other books, other stories, and this journey was as of yet still too personal.

 My critique group challenged me to write a new story.
-And I started with a train suicide scene I had witnessed in 2010 in Tokyo.
+And I started with a train suicide I had witnessed in 2010 in Tokyo.
 As I kept writing, the main character turned into the girl from my dream searching for her mother.
 And the mother searching for a child she had lost – unable to see the daughter right before her.
 And so, began a very personal journey as Tora (the main character) fought to find purpose in life in the midst of crisis.
 And not only in her own personal crisis – but in a literal tsunami.

 2014 – 2015